Green9090/Green9090.github.io/_posts/2024-03-15-weather-data.md

 **Converting the Data into a Pandas DataFrame**

 Now that we understand how the data is structured, we can use software to convert it into something a little more useful.
 Notice that the data is in what's called narrow form, or long form.
 If you look closely, you will see that you have multiple rows for each date, each one with a different entry in the element column to distinguish them from one another.
 For analysis and general readability, we typically prefer data to be in a wide form, with one row per date and columns corresponding to the different kinds of measurements taken on that date.
+We also would like our numbers to be consistent and readable; in this case I chose to convert all measurements to inches or degrees Fahrenheit and stored dates as Python Datetime objects.
 Here's a Python function to accomplish this with precipitation, snow, snow depth, and min/max temperature:

 {% highlight python linenos %}
 import pandas as pd